MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/theme-overview.md

 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 04/23/2020
+ms.date: 04/28/2020
 ms.author: tapanm
 ms.reviewer: tapanm
 ---

 # Overview of themes in Power Apps portals

-In Power Apps portals<!--Via Cloud Style Guide, the feature name is plural lowercase "portals"; a "portal" is a single instance.-->, the **Enable basic theme** feature is set to **Off**.
+In Power Apps portals, the **Enable basic theme** feature is set to **Off**.
 When you turn on this feature, you can use default themes called **Presets**.
 You can also create copies of the preset themes for additional customization.

 In this article, you'll walk through the basic themes feature.
 For advanced theme customization, see [Edit CSS](edit-css.md).